jesodium/fiberglass/README.md

 ## config

-lives in `~/.config/polymarket/` your wallet, settings, paper account, guards, copytrade roster. your private key goes in the OS keychain (macOS Keychain, Windows Credential Manager, Linux Secret Service). on a headless box with no keychain it falls back to a plaintext file (`0600`, owner-only) — keep that machine locked down, or pass the key via `POLYMARKET_PRIVATE_KEY` / `--key` to keep it off disk entirely.
+your configuration is in `~/.config/polymarket/` your wallet, settings, paper account, etc your private key goes in the OS keychain (macOS Keychain, Windows Credential Manager, Linux Secret Service). on a headless box with no keychain, it falls back to a plaintext file (`0600`, owner-only) keep that machine locked down, or pass the key via `POLYMARKET_PRIVATE_KEY` / `--key` to keep it off disk entirely.